 Have you ever been to a book reading aloud that took place in a bookstore or library?
 You too can host a unique event that will bring book lovers together.
 There, you can mention your blog and encourage event registration to sign up for your blog newsletter and later send them emails.

-09. Make money blogging
+09. Make money blogging and monetize your blog

 When we wrote the title “How to Start a Book Blog,” we added “and Earn Money” for a reason.
 We’ve seen many users monetize their blog which we believe has made their blogging process even more rewarding at times.